D-ID’s mobile app is live on Product Hunt! Leave feedback here

 Pledge for the ethical use of synthetic media

-As privacy experts and leaders in the synthetic media space, we are well aware of the vast opportunities this sector presents.
-Synthetic media leverages creativity through the use of AI and can also streamline processes to generate significant time and resource savings.
+As privacy experts and leaders in the AI synthetic media space, we are well aware of the vast opportunities this sector presents.
+Synthetic media leverages creativity through the use of generative AI and can also streamline processes to generate significant time and resource savings.

 However, as with many modern technologies, it also brings with it risks such as bias, misuse by malicious actors, and the potential to spread disinformation.